raffitz/dotfiles/README.md

 ## Target Platform
 The target platform is an Arch Linux desktop PC with the base and base-devel package groups installed.

+This is a headless configuration for a server.

 ## Instalation

 ### Required packages